Prozor Castle

 A smaller fortification preceded the present castle.
 It is suspected that this fortification was already founded by the Illyrian tribe of the Dalmatae, well before the arrival of the Romans.

 In 1522, during the Hundred Years' Croatian-Ottoman War, Prozor Castle was taken by the Ottomans.
-They infamously slaughtered locals who had sought refuge in the castle, while sparing the mercenary soldiers that had surrendered after defending the castle.
+They infamously slaughtered locals who had sought refuge in the castle, while sparing the mercenary soldiers who had surrendered after defending the castle.
 The Ottomans held it until 1688.

 The castle is situated on an isolated rock, detached from the cliffs of the Svilaja mountain range.
 It towers some 200 meters above the town.